Business Unit Reports

 - Average open rate for external monthly email newsletter was 48%.

 Maintain a healthy and safe workplace with a culture that encourages engaged, resilient and solution-focussed staff.

-- 12 merit-based fixed term higher duties assignments with 1 internal promotion
+- Two merit-based fixed-term higher duties assignments with eight internal promotions

 Implement an innovative, secure, resilient and integrated information technology environment that supports effective operations now and in the future.

 - Implemented the release and update of Formation Customer Relationship Management (F.CRM) and F.CRM V3.2 which provided the following key enhancements and features the Authority will benefit from: